falent/googleHomeAssistantExpressNodeJS/README.md

 <div id='id-requirements'/>

 ## 1. Requirements
-As it was mentioned at the beginning we will work with Docker.
-So you just need the Docker toolbox and a Google account.
+We will work with Docker.
+So you need the Docker and a Google account.

 <div id='id-docker-installation'/>